 Permanent base adjustment—Arizona Constitution, Article IX, §20(6), allows a city or town to permanently adjust its base limit with voter approval at a regularly scheduled general election or at a nonpartisan election held for the nomination or election of its governing board members.
 The Economic Estimates Commission will use the adjustment to calculate the constitutional expenditure limitation beginning with the fiscal year immediately following the fiscal year that voters approve the permanent base adjustment.
 Permanent base adjustments apply to all future years; however, voters may adopt additional adjustments.

-One-time override—Arizona Constitution, Article IX, §20(2)(c), allows a city or town to exceed its expenditure limitation with voter approval at a special election held on the third Tuesday in May or at a regularly scheduled election for the nomination or election of its governing board members.
-A one-time override does NOT allow a city or town to establish an alternative expenditure limitation for 1 year.
+One-time ovede—Arizona Constitution, Article IX, §20(2)(c), allows a city or town to exceed its expenditure limitation with voter approval at a special election held on the third Tuesday in May or at a regularly scheduled election for the nomination or election of its governing board members.
+A one-time override does not allow a city or town to establish an alternative expenditure limitation for 1 year.
 Instead, a one-time override allows a city or town to exceed its constitutional expenditure limitation by a specific amount in the fiscal year after the election.
 As such, the city’s or town’s resolution and ballot language should include the specific amount of excess expenditures that it is asking voters to authorize.